19hours/sg-statutes/Acts/Residential Property Act.md

 (a) in the case of a Singapore society which does not own any residential property that is not non-restricted residential property, the Singapore society has become a foreign society without obtaining the prior written approval of the Controller under section 17; or

-(b) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, the Singapore society has become a converted society without obtaining the prior written approval of the Minister under section 26.
+(b) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, the Singapore society has become a converted society without obtaining the prior written approval of the Controller under section 26.

 [9/2006]

+[35/2010 wef 17/01/2011]

 (5) The Controller shall, upon the application by any Singapore society which is a holder of a certificate issued by the Controller under subsection (2), cancel the certificate if the Controller is satisfied that the Singapore society does not own any residential property that is not non-restricted residential property.

 [9/2006]

-(6) Any Singapore society which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.
+(6) Any Singapore society which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

 [9/2006]

+[35/2010 wef 17/01/2011]

 ### Singapore society becoming foreign society

 17\.—(1) Notwithstanding anything in any written law, a Singapore society shall not become a foreign society unless —

-(a) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Minister to become a converted society pursuant to section 26; or
+(a) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Controller to become a converted society pursuant to section 26; or

+[35/2010 wef 17/01/2011]

 (b) in the case of a Singapore society which claims that it does not own any residential property apart from non-restricted residential property, it has obtained the prior approval of the Controller under subsection (2) to become a foreign society.